nrsantamaria/animal-tracker/README.md

 * User will be able to view a list of animals that have been logged.
 (Animal List Component)
 * User will be able to click an animal to edit its name, age or caretakers.
 (Edit Animal Component)
 * User will be able to view all animals, only young animals (less than 2 years of age), or only mature animals (more than 2 years of age).
 (Pipe Age)
-* User will be able to sort by animal species.
-(Pipe Species)
 * User will be able to sort by diet.
 (Pipe Diet)

 ## Prerequisites